-- 2.3 At this time no occupant for the site has been confirmed, as such assumptions on the likely trip generation for the site have had to be made.
-It has been deemed prudent that the industry standard TRICS database is used to assess the possible impact of the development in terms of vehicle trips on the local highways network. - 2.4 Operating hours and shift patterns cannot be confirmed at this time (as the occupant has yet to be confirmed) it has therefore been necessary to assume that the trip generation for the site will follow similar patterns to the sites included in the TRICs database. - 2.5 However due to the nature of the site the occupant, once appointed, will be limited to 4 OGV deliveries/ collections at any one time, as only 4 loading bays are to be provided within the site.
-This will be managed by the scheduling of deliveries/ collections to ensure that HGVS can drive straight into the site and not have to wait on the access road or nearby highway network. - 2.6 At this time it has also been necessary to assume that the all OGVs will be articulated HGVs to assume a worst case scenario.
-It is possible however that deliveries/ collections from the site will be made by a range of large vehicle types, such as rigid HGVs. - 2.7 The proposed Trip Generation for the site has previously been set out in the TA.
+- 2.3 At this time no occupant for the site has been confirmed (as is typical for planning applications of this nature, and in accordance with guidelines on Transport Assessment it is necessary to make informed assumptions on the anticipated trip generation associated with the proposed land use.
+Therefore, such assumptions on the likely trip generation for the site have had to be made.
+It has been deemed prudent that the industry standard TRICS database is used to assess the possible impact of the development in terms of vehicle trips on the local highways network. - 2.4 Operating hours and shift patterns cannot be confirmed at this time (as the occupant has yet to be confirmed) it has therefore been necessary, for the purpose of assessing transport impacts, to assume that the trip generation for the site will follow similar patterns to the sites included in the TRICS database.
+This represents standard practice within the industry and is in accordance with Guidelines on Transport Assessment. - 2.5 However due to the nature of the site the occupant, once appointed, will be limited to 4 OGV deliveries/ collections at any one time, as only 4 loading bays are to be provided within the site.
+This will be managed by the scheduling of deliveries/ collections to ensure that HGVs can drive straight into the site and not have to wait on the access road or nearby highway network.
+All deliveries will be pre-booked with allotted timings for delivery.
+No HGVs will be allowed to access the site outside of their allotted delivery times.
+Deliveries running late will be instructed to phone ahead to confirm a new revised delivery time will be booked which will ensure that the warehouse has capacity for the HGVs.

+- 2.6 No HGVs will be allowed to park or idle on the road network in proximity to the site.
+Areas for HGVs to load/unload will be provided inside the site.
+This can be secured by condition through a Site Servicing Management Plan. - 2.7 To enable a robust assessment of servicing demands, it has been assumed, for assessment purposes, that all OGVs will be articulated HGVs to assume a worst case scenario.
+It is possible however that deliveries/ collections from the site will be made by a range of large vehicle types, such as rigid HGVs. - 2.8 The proposed Trip Generation for the site has previously been set out in the TA and TAA.
 Sites with similar characteristics to the development proposals have been selected from the TRICS database.
-The TRICs outputs are displayed in Appendix C and the anticipated multimodal trip rates for the development in the AM and PM Commuter Peak Periods, along with the total trips for period between 07:00 - 21:00 are summarised in Table 2.1.
+The TRICs outputs are displayed in Appendix C and the anticipated multimodal trip rates for the development in the AM and PM Commuter Peak Periods. - 2.9 The TRICS Database does not include any surveys that cover an entire 24hr period, although the sites that have been selected are operational outside of the surveyed period.
+As such it has been necessary to calculate trip rates for the 21:00 - 07:00 period.
+To assess this possible trip generation for the hours not covered in the TRICS data, the trip rates for the time period 07:00-07:30 and 20:30 - 21:00 have been used to generate anticipated trip rates.
+The computed daily 24 hour trip rates are also shown in Table 2.1 below.